viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

 Launch your terminal on your computer and run this command:

 {{% alert title="Tip" color="tip" %}}
-The text in <> should be replaced (including the < and > symbols themselves) with the user and host names you configured when you set up your Pi.
+The text in <> should be replaced (including the < and > symbols themselves) with the user and hostname you configured when you set up your Pi.

-Example: if your username is 'USERNAME' and your hostname is 'pi': then it should be `ssh USERNAME@pi.local`
+Example: if your username is 'Robota' and your hostname is 'my-machine': then it should be `ssh Robota@my-machine.local`

 {{% /alert  %}}